-The animistic intuition that the world is peopled by persons with whom we share a basic level of embodied experience (actually much more than what we do not share) is supported by biological research and theory.
-So also here, as before in physics, the indigenous cosmology proves to be more accurate than the modern western view, not less so.
-Today, we can observe an exciting shift away from the ingrained dualism.
-Only one major area of institutional knowledge barrages itself against the insight, that individual flourishing is a function of the collective, and that is economy.
+Recent biological research and theory support the animistic intuition that the world is peopled by persons with whom we share a fundamental level of embodied experience.
+The indigenous cosmology proves to be more accurate than the classical, dualistic biological view, and not less so.
+A similar re-evaluation happened to physics when it adopted the multi-centered view of quantum mechanics a century ago.
+Today, we can observe an exciting shift away from ingrained dualism.
+Only one major domain of institutional knowledge barrages itself against the insight that individual flourishing is a function of the collective, and vice versa.
+That domain is economy.

-But it is not only the Avantgarde of western science, which astonishingly overlaps with indigenous perspectives and practices.
-It also happens in the most important resource of everyday experience, as we continue to be embedded in the mutuality of bodies whom we eat, bodies who eat us after our lives end, of breath of others that we breathe (the air exhaled by the green plants) and of others who we feed with our breath (again the plants).
-These are elements of an existential nexus, and they are contained in all experiences that we make of the world on a daily basis (a passing gaze at the sky lets us peek into the vast "commonwealth of breath" (Abram 2010), which we all share.

-Harvey (2017:229) observes: "Even if the effort to be modern has involved trying to ignore human kinship with all other beings (and with constitutive matter), we remain involved participants in complex webs of predation, consumption and recycling."
+Not only the avantgarde of western science overlaps with indigenous perspectives and practices to an astonishing degree.
+Animistic experiences permeate everyday life.
+In a very basic sense, we have never left the animistic universe of an ecology, which is massively shared.
+We continue to be embedded in mutuality: With those bodies whom we eat and with those who eat us after our lives end.
+We thrive on the breath of others that we inhale (the oxygen respired by the green plants) and others prosper because we feed them with our breath (the CO2 taken up by the trees, flowers, and algae).
+All these are elements of an existential nexus.
+They are included in the experiences that we make on a daily basis.
+A walk in the forest allows us to experience the trees as the other persons whom we feed simply by breathing.
+A passing gaze at the sky lets us peek into the vast "commonwealth of breath" (Abram 2010), which we all share by being part of it.
+Harvey (2017:229) observes accordingly: "Even if the effort to be modern has involved trying to ignore human kinship with all other beings (and with constitutive matter), we remain involved participants in complex webs of predation, consumption and recycling."
 These existential relations play out in our reality in symbolic form and become the basic elements of culture (Weber 2016).
-Culture is a way of expressively and creatively managing our existential needs.
-As such it is not entirely different from the ways other, non-human beings manage these needs.
-They have cultures, because they have needs, which reflect the world from a meaningful perspective.
-They have cultures, because they are persons.
-Gary Snyder speaks of "etiquette" of the wild world, in the way the mutuality of ecological relations play out.
-As ways of managing existential needs they are all cultures, even though they may not be so prone to arbitrary "cultural" change (but to what degree is ours, really?)
+Culture is a way of expressively and creatively managing our existential needs and of keeping them in balance with the need of others, human and non-human.

+As such, culture is not fundamentally different from the ways other, non-human beings, manage these needs.
+They have cultures, too, because they have needs, which reflect the world from a meaningful perspective.
+They have cultures because they are persons.
+And these different cultures meet in the requirement to live in lasting ecological relationships together.
+Referring to this necessity, Gary Snyder speaks of the "etiquette" of the wild world, emphasising the mutuality through which ecological relations play out.
+The "etiquette" of the wild requires that no participant oversteps his or her space in the meshwork of exchange of matter and meaning.
+In their ways to manage existential needs all these different spaces are cultures, even though they may not be as prone to arbitrary "cultural" change as ours is.